HOLDING THE LINE : (Above) A BAR (Browning Automatic

 "What resulted was another terrible slaughter," Blair wrote.
 "About 100 artillerymen were lost or missing."

-One commander recorded simply that it was a "gruesome scene."
+One commander recorded simply that it was a "gruesome scene."'SPENDING PEOPLE LIKE AMMUNITION'

 In the end, the U.S. strategy of orderly withdrawals wore down the CCF.